-understand how turbulent flow develops around aerodynamic bodies and apply appropriate transition models, analyze and compare the effect of flight speed on the aerodynamics of the aircraft, identify and analyze the factors influencing the aerodynamic behavior of ground vehicles.
-Teaching methods Lectures, exercise tutorials, laboratory tutorials.
-Design of Welded Structures Course code 398 URL Recommended Prerequisites Computer Machining for industrial production Course content Introduction to welding, welding methods, welding materials, welding calculation, welded component configurations, symbolic and schematic representation of welded components, design of welded structures with CAD environment and item catalogs, cutting lists.
-Expected learning outcomes and Upon successful completion of this course, students will be able to: competences to be acquired: Has a thorough understanding of welding methods used in industry Calculates the strength of welds Prepares mechanical drawings of welded structures and machinery Manages the structure of welded parts and machines in CAD system To design welded structures (frames) from structural elements To design parts from sheets of metal parts Manage cutting lists and item lists

-Teaching methods Lectures and laboratory exercises
+Lectures, exercise tutorials, laboratory tutorials.

+Design of Welded Structures

+Course code - URL Recommended Prerequisites Computer Machining for industrial production Course content Introduction to welding, welding methods, welding materials, welding calculation, welded component configurations, symbolic and schematic representation of welded components, design of welded structures with CAD environment and item catalogs, cutting lists.
+Expected learning outcomes and competences to be acquired: Upon successful completion of this course, students will be able to: Has a thorough understanding of welding methods used in industry Calculates the strength of welds Prepares mechanical drawings of welded structures and machinery Manages the structure of welded parts and machines in CAD system To design welded structures (frames) from structural elements To design parts from sheets of metal parts Manage cutting lists and item lists Teaching methods Lectures and laboratory exercises